 Jankingthong, and Rurkkhum (2012) viewed job performance, dependent variable of this study and will be found out by 1) directly from the franchisor' supports and 2) indirectly through the quality of relationship and trust.
 It is the main factor, which can lead to the success or failure of the business.
-Borman and Motowidlo (1993) identified two types of employee behavior that are necessarv for organizational effectiveness: task performance and contextual performance.
+Borman and Motowidlo (1993) identified two types of employee behavior that are necessary for organizational effectiveness: task performance and contextual performance.
 On the other hand, contextual performance is defined as individual efforts that are not directly related to their main task functions.
-However, these behaviors are important because they shape the organizational, psychological social. and contexts serving as the critical catalyst for task activities and processes, Brown & Dev (1997).
+However, these behaviors are because thev important shape the organizational, social, and psychological contexts serving as the critical catalyst for task activities and processes, Brown & Dev (1997).
 Colquitt, Scott, & LePine (2007) noted that trust as the most proximal predictor of risk taking and related outcomes.

-Leader member exchange theory (LMX Theory)
+Leader member exchange

+theory (LMX Theory)

-Lunenburg (2010), viewed the basic idea behind the leader-member exchange (LMX) theory is that leaders form two groups, an in-group and an out-group of the followers.
-In-group members are given greater responsibilities, more rewards, and more attention.
+Lunenburg (2010), viewed the basic idea behind the leader-member exchange (LMX) theory is that leaders form two groups, an ingroup and an out-group of the followers.
+Inare given group members greater responsibilities, more rewards, and more attention.
 The leader allows these members some latitude in their roles.
 They work within the leader's inner circle of communication.
 In contrast, out-group members are outside the leader's inner circle, receive less attention and fewer rewards, and are managed by formal rules and policies.

-According to Huong (2011) the leadermember exchange theory views human being behavior as guided considerations of exchanges of costs and benefits between interacting between parties, who is received benefits and who were given costs.
+According to Huong (2011) the leader-member exchange theory views human behavior as being guided by considerations of exchanges of costs and benefits between interacting between parties, who is received benefits and who were given costs.
 The leader-member exchange (LMX) theory, which was inventing from the vertical-dyad linkage (Graen & Schiemann, 1978) represented a departure from the average leadership style theories by proposing that leaders do not treat all the followers as who he/she belong to; the leaders develop different quality of relationships with followers.
 Based on the theory LMX, there were two relationships High and Low LMX.
-The high LMX relationships, the followers receive supports and encourage from their leader to give more receive responsibility, and challenging developmental, or assignments.
+The high LMX relationships, the followers receive supports and encourage from their leader to give more responsibility, and receive more challenging or developmental, assignments.
 In low LMX relationships, the job-performed based on the rule and contract.
 The information sharing is not affective, and relationships are just work need to be done, no proper guidance by distance between leader and followers.

-Lee (1999) mentioned that Leader-Member Exchange (LMX) theory is offered of an effective theoretical model of antecedents that can predict the franchisor effectiveness the franchisee relationship.
-This presents a model based on a subset of the Leader-Member Exchange theory.
+Lee (1999) mentioned that Leader-Member Exchange (LMX) theory is offered of an effective theoretical model of antecedents that can predict the effectiveness the franchisor and franchisee relationship.
+This study presents a model based on a subset of the Leader-Member Exchange theory.
 He found out that that the quality of the relationship between franchisee and franchisor plays a role in ensuring that the contractual relationship will lead to franchisee job satisfaction and financial success for both.